The Amazing Power of the Upward Spiral

 The legendary default reference to spirals in psychology has always been the downward spiral.
 We’re warned that if we make one false move, we’re done.
 That once we’re on the wrong path, we can’t turn it around.

-Luckily, positive psychology research is challenging these damaging, long held beliefs.
-University of Michigan’s Barbara Frederickson’s broaden-and-build theory of positive emotions suggests that while negative emotions narrow thought-action-repertoires that trigger fight-or-flight behaviors, positive emotions help broaden them.
+Luckily, positive psychology research is challenging these damaging, long-held beliefs.
+University of Michigan’s Barbara Frederickson’s broaden-and-build theory of positive emotions suggests that while negative emotions narrow thought-action repertoires that trigger fight-or-flight behaviors, positive emotions help broaden them.
 In other words, when we focus on what’s working well, we widen our attention and cognition.
-It turns out we are capable of initiating upward spirals.
+It turns out that we are capable of initiating upward spirals.

 Upward spirals help us generate needed momentum in the face of life’s non-linear path.
 They bring us to a whole new level of productive thinking and behaviors.
 They help us redirect our energies—so we can capitalize on our strengths and leverage our resources.
 They keep us from defaulting into downward spiral mode—the one we’re often taught to expect when life’s storms shake us up.

-2. The saboteur.
-Difficulty strikes, and you automatically engage in self-sabotage, taking everything personally and blaming yourself for occurrence of events, even those over which you have no control.
-Your thoughts interfere with reasoning, and instead you beat yourself up incessantly, diminishing your sense of value and worth.
+Difficulty strikes, and you automatically engage in self-sabotage, taking everything personally and blaming yourself for the occurrence of events, even those over which you have no control.
+Your thoughts interfere with reasoning, and instead, you beat yourself up incessantly, diminishing your sense of value and worth.

-4. The labeler.
 You look at behavior and label it in negative terms.
-Even though hard to deal with, you believe it is a universal defining trait versus a behavior or situation that needs modification.
-This trap can lead to self-labeling as well as judging other people.
+Even though it's hard to deal with, you believe it is a universal defining trait versus a behavior or situation that needs modification.
+This trap can lead to self-labeling, as well as judging other people.

-7. The superhero.
 Your cape is always on, working hard to never let anyone down.
 You pride yourself on doing all and being all, at all costs.
-You “should” and “must” yourself to the nth degree, but when something goes wrong, you come crashing down and your self-esteem goes plummeting.
+You “should” and “must” yourself to the nth degree, but when something goes wrong, you come crashing down, and your self-esteem goes plummeting.
 When you can’t save the world, you experience extreme disappointment.

 Life, by its very nature, blows us in many directions.
-Our thinking can get off kilter as a result—and we need to shift directions.
-What we pay attention to grows.
-Broaden and build.
+Our thinking can get off-kilter as a result—and we need to shift directions.
+What we pay attention to grows, so broaden and build.
 Make the space to launch upward spirals.
-It doesn’t mean we have to sugar coat or oversimplify pain, or that we don’t have things we need to work on.
+It doesn’t mean we have to sugarcoat or oversimplify pain, or that we don’t have things we need to work on.
 It means we make an active effort to cope with and address what’s difficult, while spending energy focusing on the positives, too.
-You don’t have to accept a downward spiral as your inevitable.
+You don’t have to accept a downward spiral as inevitable.
 Avoid these thinking vices, and make the amazing power of the upward spiral your default.